 Burgers are my passion and my calling (or so I’d like to think).
 If allowed to do so, I would eat them 4 meals per day.
 My life’s goal is for the staff at In-N-Out Burger to greet me by name, as if I’m Norm entering Cheers.
 Suffice to say, I have a lot of experience with burgers at Walt Disney World.
 I’ve had some great burgers there and some bad ones (and then there’s the short-lived Cosmic Ray’s Pizza Burger, which I just barely survived consuming), and this has been an “in progress” post for ages now.

-That remains the case to this day with our Summer 2021 update, the first time this list has been refreshed in a few years.
-Honestly, there are still some burgers I need to taste test (again) for the sake of research (looking at you, Main Street Burger at Plaza Restaurant and Lobster Thermidor Burger at Grand Floridian!).
+That remains the case to this day with our Summer 2022 update, as we refresh the list again in celebration of National Burger Day on May 28.
+Along with this high holiday, there are several new additions to the burger lineup at Walt Disney World, and even more that I still have to taste-test…or retest, for the sake of very important research.
 Just as Disneyland will never be completed, this list of the best burgers at Walt Disney World never be finished…

-Be confident that I will not rest on my burger-consuming laurels now that this post is published.
+Be confident that I will not rest on my burger-consuming laurels.
 I will leave no menu unturned in my consumption of burgers–all in the name of science, research, and the future of mankind.
 If a new burger appears on a menu at Walt Disney World, I will be there to try it, reporting back to you on the quality of each specimen.

 Note that this list contains both table service and counter service burgers from around Walt Disney World.
 The table service options are almost universally better on a strict quality scale, but accounting for value, some counter service choices are worthy inclusions on the list.